-Are Bank Stocks a Buy?
 It’s All About Loan Quality

-As one great investment giant said, it’s difficult to get a lot of eager young men and women who can instantly manufacture earnings with the wave of a pen to contain themselves when the economy is running strong and every loan looks like a good one.
+As one great investment giant said, it’s tough to get a lot of eager young men and women who can create earnings with the wave of a pen to contain themselves when the economy is running strong, and every loan looks good.

 Your probability of better-than-average returns on bank stocks is improved if the stock is held in a tax-advantaged account such as a Roth or traditional IRA.
 You can take a tax deduction for contributions made to a traditional IRA, and you can take tax-free withdrawals from a Roth IRA in many cases if you're over age 59 1/2.
 In either case, you'll have added benefits beyond your investment returns.

 When deciding on a bank loan, think about what might happen, the return you could get, and what a reserve loss would mean for the bank.
 Compare the loss of reserves for similar banks.
 If it looks like it's out of line, you have a reason to be concerned.

 What is the average P/E ratio for banking stocks?